GiorgosL/Python-Wikipedia-crawler/README.md

 The scrapped content includes:

--top 5 related words to the input
+- top 5 related words to the input

--section titiles within the input's wikipedia page
+- section titiles within the input's wikipedia page

--synopsis of the input
+- synopsis of the input

--contents within the input's wikipedia page
+- contents within the input's wikipedia page

--hyperlinks within the input's wikipedia page
+- hyperlinks within the input's wikipedia page